johnmackintosh/cusumcharter/README.md

 ## Expanded outputs with cusum\_single\_df

-This function takes a single vector as input and returns a dataframe with additional information used to calculate the CuSum statistic
+This function takes a single vector as input and returns a data.frame with additional information used to calculate the CuSum statistic

 ``` r